lawrennd/old_talks/_neurips/includes/effect-of-late-reviewers.md

 \notes{In summary we find that late reviews are on average less confident and shorter, but rate papers as higher quality and perhaps as higher impact.
-Each of the effects is small (around 5%) but overall a picture emerges of a different category of review from those that delay their assesment.}
+Each of the effects is small (around 5%) but overall a picture emerges of a different category of review from those that delay their assessment.}

 \endif